allegro/typescript-strict-plugin/README.md

 Typescript plugin that allows turning on strict mode in specific files or directories.

-## Do i need this plugin?
+## Do I need this plugin?
-This plugin was created for bigger repositories that want to incorporate typescript strict mode, but project is so big that refactoring everything would take ages.
-This plugin allows user to simply put `//@ts-strict` comment to a top of a file and turn a strict mode to that file.
-If needed, strict mode can be turned on to directories too.
+`typescript-strict-plugin` was created mainly for existing projects that want to incorporate typescript strict mode, but project is so big that refactoring everything would take ages.

+Our plugin allows adding strict mode to a TypeScript project without fixing all the errors at once.
+By adding `//@ts-strict-ignore` comment at the top of a file, its whole content will be removed from strict type checking.
+To ease migrating a project to use this plugin, you can use `tsc-strict --updateComment` script, which adds the ignore comment to all files that contain at least one strict error.

 Plugins in general doesn't work in compile time.
 They will show errors in your IDE but they won't appear during compilation.
 To check strict errors in marked files you can use our script `tsc-strict`.
 This command line tool is created to check for files that should be checked with strict rules in compilation time.
-It finds all files with `//@ts-strict` comment and files specified in `paths` parameter and checks for strict typescript errors only for that files.
+It finds all relevant files and checks for strict typescript errors only for that files.
 Therefore, we have strict errors inside our files and during build time.